Serfdom

-Serfdom was the status of many peasants under feudalism, specifically relating to manorialism and similar systems.
-It was a condition of debt bondage and indentured servitude with similarities to and differences from slavery.
-It developed during late antiquity and the Early Middle Ages in Europe and lasted in some countries until the mid-19th century.
+Serfdom was a condition of debt bondage and indentured servitude.
+It developed during late antiquity and the Early Middle Ages in Europe and lasted in some countries until the mid-19th century and became the status of many peasants under feudalism, specifically relating to manorialism and similar systems.

 Unlike slaves, serfs could not be bought, sold, or traded individually, though they could, depending on the area, be sold together with land.
-Actual slaves, such as the kholops in Russia, could, by contrast, be traded like regular slaves, abused with no rights over their own bodies, could not leave the land they were bound to, and marry only with their lord's permission.
+Actual slaves, such as the kholops in Russia, could, by contrast, be traded, abused with no rights over their own bodies, could not leave the land they were bound to, and marry only with their lord's permission.
 (Note: By the end of the Middle Ages, the kholop had become a serf, rather than a slave.)

 Serfs who occupied a plot of land were required to work for the lord of the manor who owned that land.
-In return, they were entitled to protection, justice, and the right to cultivate certain fields within the manor to maintain their own subsistence.
+In return, they were entitled to protection, justice, and the right to cultivate certain fields within the manor for their own subsistence.
 Serfs were often required not only to work on the lord's fields, but in his mines and forests and to labour to maintain roads.
-The manor formed the basic unit of feudal society, and the lord of the manor and the villeins, and to a certain extent the serfs, were bound legally: by taxation in the case of the former, and economically and socially in the latter.
+The manor formed the basic unit of feudal society, and the lord of the manor, the villeins, and to a certain extent the other classes of serf, were bound legally: by taxation in the case of the former, and economically and socially in the latter.